-However, because it was impossible to determine the extent to which this advice had helped the candidates, and because they were not responsible for this intervention, the awarding body took steps to protect the interests of the candidates.
+However, because it was impossible to determine the extent to which this advice had helped the candidates, and because they were not responsible for this intervention, the awarding body took steps to protect their interests.

-Outcome: (a) It was decided that because of her breach of the regulations, the teacher would be barred from all involvement in the administration, delivery or marking of examinations and assessments for a period of one year.
+(a) It was decided that because of her breach of the regulations, the teacher would be barred from all involvement in the administration, delivery or marking of examinations and assessments for a period of one year.